 Contributions: Discuss who will contribute to the account and how much, and establish a clear plan for managing these contributions.

-Handling emergencies: In case unexpected expenses come up, plan in advance how you'll handle financial emergencies.
+Handling emergencies: If unexpected expenses arise, plan in advance how you'll handle them.
 You also want to think about and discuss what happens if the relationship ends (I know it might be a downer, but it's an important conversation).

 Communication: Establish clear guidelines for how you will communicate about the account and any transactions made.
 While this isn't always the most comfortable conversation, it's vital that this happens.
 Money issues can cause serious difficulties in any sort of relationship.

 I know in some social circles, people in relationships face a lot of pressure to merge all of their finances.
-But if you feel any hesitation about whether it's a wise idea, don't jump into joint account ownership.
+But if you're hesitant about whether it's a wise idea, don't jump into joint account ownership.
 It's something you can always add later on, but for some people, completely separate finances make them feel more comfortable and safe.

 One way to try it out is to keep some accounts and spending separate, and only open a joint account for a small percentage of your money.
-Any approach can work as long as everyone involved is in agreement.
+Any approach can work as long as everyone involved agrees.

 Personally, I think a joint account for shared expenses like rent and groceries is useful as it lets you keep separate accounts for your own individual needs.
 But it's up to you and your partner.